acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 To be able to use Amazon Route 53 for Let's Encrypt's DNS01 challenge, you will need to create a secret containing the required credentials.
 You can find these on the bastion host at `/home/ec2-user/ocp4-ops/resources/cert-manager`.

+Create that secret.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc -n training-infra-cert-manager apply -f /home/ec2-user/ocp4-ops/resources/cert-manager/secret_route53-credentials.yaml
 ```

+{{% /details %}}

-Now you can create the first `ClusterIssuer`:
+Now you can create the `ClusterIssuer` resource which is also supplied as a file inside the same directory.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc apply -f /home/ec2-user/ocp4-ops/resources/cert-manager/clusterissuer_letsencrypt-producion.yaml